yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### Font-display CSS rule
-The `font-display` CSS rules are fairly widely supported (all modern browsers except for Edge), and can enable you to control the browser’s behavior regarding font loading and modify it to match your preferences:
+The `font-display` CSS rules are fairly widely supported (all modern browsers except for Edge), and can enable you to control browser font-loading behavior and modify it to match your preferences:

-If you can live with the Flash of Unstyled Text (FOUT), where the fallback fonts are rendered first, and then replaced by the loaded fonts once they arrive, `font-display: swap` is probably the way to go.
+* If you can live with the flash of unstyled text (FOUT), where the fallback fonts are rendered first and then replaced by the loaded fonts once they arrive, `font-display: swap` is probably the way to go.

-Alternatively, `font-display: fallback` enables you to make sure that a switch from fallback font to loaded font won’t happen too late in the page load, and guarantees that if such a switch happens, it will only happen within the first 3 seconds of the font loading.
+* Alternatively, `font-display: fallback` enables you make sure a switch from fallback font to loaded font won’t happen too late during page load, and guarantees that if such a switch happens, it will only happen within the first three of the font loading.

-If you can’t live with FOUT, `font-display: optional` makes sure that the loaded fonts are displayed only when they are immediately available to the browser (e.g. when they are cached from a previous session).
+* If you can’t live with FOUT, `font-display: optional` makes sure the loaded fonts are displayed only when they are immediately available to the browser (when they are cached from a previous session).
 Otherwise, only the fallback font is displayed.

-Since Edge’s default font loading strategy is not very different from “swap”, the lack of support is probably not something you have to worry about too much.
+Since Edge’s default font-loading strategy is not very different from “swap”, the lack of support is probably not something you have to worry about too much.

-One major [caveat][font_reflow] with CSS font-display is that different fonts may trigger the swap at different times, so if you have multiple font files that represent different styles or weights, they may come in at different times, resulting in a potentially jarring experience to your users.
+One major [caveat][font_reflow] with CSS font-display is that different fonts may trigger the swap at different times; if you have multiple font files that represent different styles or weights, they may come in at different times, resulting in a potentially jarring experience to your users.

 [font_reflow]: https://www.zachleat.com/web/font-display-reflow/

-If this is your case, you may prefer to use…
+If this is your case, you may prefer to use the…

 ### The Font Loading API
-The Font Loading API enables you to explicitly load fonts from JS, and perform certain actions when they finished loading.
-As such, if you have several font files which need to be rendered together, you can load programmatically, and change the CSS rules to apply them (e.g. by adding a class on their container) only once all of them finished loading.
+The Font Loading API allows you to explicitly load fonts from JavaScript, and perform certain actions when they finish loading.
+If you have several font files that need to be rendered together, you can load programmatically and change the CSS rules to apply them (by adding a class on their container, for example, or adding the fonts dynamically) only once all of them have finished loading.

 # Full Bandwidth Pipe